Lake Tekapo (town): Climate

+From 1991–2020 every year an average of 2.8 days failed to rise above freezing and 22.5 days reached 25 °C, while an average of 101.6 nights dropped below freezing and 2.8 nights dropped to -10 °C. The lowest daily maximum temperature ever recorded at Lake Tekapo was -6.7 °C on 10 July 1971, while the highest daily minimum was 21.5 °C on 3 February 2020 and the highest diurnal temperature range was 33.6 °C (60.5 °F) on 3 January 1944 with a low of -3.2 °C and high of 30.4 °C.

 Attractions

 International Dark Sky Reserve

 In June 2012, an area of 430,000 hectares (1,100,000 acres) around Tekapo was declared the Aoraki Mackenzie International Dark Sky Reserve by the International Dark-Sky Association.
 At the time of the designation in 2012, the reserve was the largest in the world, and the only reserve of its type in the Southern Hemisphere.

 Mount John University Observatory

 Selected for its very clear atmosphere, large number of clear sky nights, and relative freedom from light pollution, Mount John University Observatory is located on a small hill to the north of the town, and south of the small Lake Alexandrina.
 Originally set up by the University of Pennsylvania (looking for a southern hemisphere location), it is now operated by the University of Canterbury.

-From 1969 to 1982, the United States Air Force had a satellite tracking station adjacent to the observatory.
+From 1969 to 1983, the United States Air Force had a satellite tracking station adjacent to the observatory.

 Star gazing tours

-The Dark Sky Project runs star gazing tours from their award winning observatory building on the foreshore of Lake Tekapo.
+The Dark-Sky Project runs star gazing tours from their award winning observatory building on the foreshore of Lake Tekapo.
 The Dark Sky Project is jointly owned by founders Hide Ozawa and Graeme Murray, and Ngāi Tahu iwi.
-In the New Zealand Tourism Awards 2021, Dark Sky Project won the Māori Tourism award, He Kai Kei Aku Ringa.
+In the New Zealand Tourism Awards 2021, Dark-Sky Project won the Māori Tourism award, He Kai Kei Aku Ringa.

 The observatory building contains a restored Brashear telescope.
 It is built of brass, iron, steel and wood and stands nine metres high.
 It has an 18-inch refracting lens.
 The Brashear telescope was built in 1894.
 This telescope was brought to New Zealand in 1963 by the University of Pennsylvania and the University of Canterbury.